 Many children use technology on a daily basis and are familiar with using a range of devices including PC's, laptops, tablets, smart phones and online games.
 Below are some links to support parents/carers to help children use the internet safely at home.
-We regularly discuss being safe on the internet at school and take part in Safer Inter Day each year.
+We regularly discuss being safe on the internet at school and take part in Safer Internet Day each year.

 Please click the links below to see a leaflet from KCC and Trading Standards regarding information for keeping your child safe online and our E-Safety Policy.
-There is a 'Top Tops' link and 2 further links to useful websites to help you and your child.
+There is a 'Top Tips' link and 2 further links to useful websites to help you and your child.

 www.thinkuknow.co.uk is full of child friendly online safety advice.